kevin-foster-uk/kevin-foster-uk.github.io/content/posts/auth-multi-domain/index.md

 5. The auth server returns a JWT containing basic user information along with unencrypted metadata, including a list of domains the user has permission to access
 6. The system confirms that app.domain.com is on the user's permitted list
 7. Using postMessage, the JWT is sent to the pre-opened popup window
-8. The target domain receives the JWT and initializes its local authentication session
+8. The target domain receives the JWT and initialises its local authentication session
 9. The popup sends a success message back to the parent window
 10. The parent window closes the popup and redirects the user to app.domain.com